 As part of these efforts, the State CJCC has approved to use the federal Justice Assistance Grant funding for local EBDM jurisdictions in Wisconsin to support pilot projects to develop a pretrial program designed to maximize public safety and court appearance while maximizing pretrial release.
 The pilot programs utilize data and research to develop a model that can be tested and evaluated to determine the effectiveness, to potentially lead to replication in other counties.

-The Statewide Criminal Justice Coordinating Council’s Evidence-Based Decision Making Subcommittee will serve as the Phase V State Policy Team.
-On February 25, 2015, the state of Wisconsin was officially selected as one of three states, including Indiana and Virginia, to advance to Phase V of the EBDM Initiative.
+The Statewide Criminal Justice Coordinating Council’s Evidence-Based Decision Making Subcommittee served as the Phase V State Policy Team.